NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Shoulder hitbox slightly smaller
     - Hitbox appears and disappears one frame later
 - 5BB(B)
-    - "lands" two frames sooner
+    - "lands" two frames sooner (TODO: still relevant?)
-    - Ends 9 frames sooner
+    - Ends 9 frames sooner (TODO: still relevant?)
+    - Changed to be a modified RB that staggers with BB follow ups as before
+    - A follow ups on the end removed
+- 5BBB(B) is a hard knockdown
 - 5BB(A)
     - Input can now be buffered up to 23 like in vanilla, but also can be input anytime to the end of the move
     - Cannot follow up on whiff
-- 5BBB(B) is a hard knockdown
+    - Animation changed
+- 5BBA(B) launches away
 - 5A is grabbable the entire move
 - 5A(A) is grabbable the entire move
 - 5AA(A)
     - Staggers
     - Grabbable the entire move
+    - Has overall faster movement
+    - Projectiles adjusted for consistency with release timing and size
+    - More stun
 - 5A2C staggers
 - 2B launches instead of sweeps
+- 2B(B) added as 6B
+- 2BBB added as string
+- 2A
-- 2A cannot be followed up on on whiff
+    - Cannot be followed up on on whiff
+    - +2 damage
+    - Hitbox extended by 5 frames
+    - A follow up made faster by 3 frames
 - 2A(B)
     - Added
     - This move and similar moves do not move as far forward on startup
+    - Launches away
 - 2AA(A) replaced with RA
 - 6B flags adjusted to better match the animation
 - 6B(B)
     - Flags adjusted to better match the animation
     - Has more lift
 - 6A
-    - Has old 6A startup, but teleports up and behind the opponent
-    - Has strings into A and B
+    - 6A changed to be 5AA(A)
+    - Animation recovers faster when used not in a string
 - 6A(B)
     - Transition delayed 5 frames
     - Has a closer hit
+- 6A(A) added as vanilla 8B(A)
 - 4B
     - Cannot be followed up on on whiff
-    - Guards from frames 2-5 instead of 2-7
+    - Guards from frames 2-5 instead of 2-7 (TODO: still true? may not be)
 - 4B(B)
     - Has flying screen added
     - Hitbox appears one frame earlier
     - Launches spinning upwards
 - 4B(A)
-    - Replaced with a custom 2A
-    - Does not lift on block
+    - Changed to be 5BA(A)
 - 4BA(B) launches away
+- 4BA(A) changed to be 5BAA(A)
 - 4BAA(A) added as RA
 - 4A
     - Remains grounded
     - Teleport has a different reappearance animation
 - 8B
+    - Damage increased to 17, (from 15)
     - Lift decreased
     - Duration adjusted to fit the animation better
-    - Damage increased by 1
+    - Hitbox come out one frame slower
     - Ends sooner
     - "lands" two frames earlier
 - 8B(B)